michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Partition key: <b>Highway</b>
 139. You are developing a microservices solution.
 You plan to deploy the solution to a multinode Azure Kubernetes Service (AKS) cluster.
-You need to deploy a solution that includes the following features: -> reverse proxy capabilities -> configurable traffic routing -> TLS termination with a custom certificate Which components should you use?
-To answer, drag the appropriate components to the correct requirements. <br>
+You need to deploy a solution that includes the following features:
+-> reverse proxy capabilities <br>
+-> configurable traffic routing <br>
+-> TLS termination with a custom certificate Which components should you use? <br>
 Deploy solution: <b>Helm</b><br>
 View cluster and external IP addressing: <b>KubeCtl</b><br>
 Implement a single, public IP endpoint that is routed to multiple microservices: <b>Ingress Controller</b>